iobroker-community-adapters/ioBroker.nello/README.md

 Some examples of a possible integration within your smart home.

 ### Open door using Alexa
+This requires the ioBroker adapter ioBroker.cloud (https://github.com/ioBroker/ioBroker.cloud).

-Save the following function within the "global" folder in the "Scripts" tab of ioBroker:
+Save the following function within a script in the "global" folder in the "Scripts" tab of ioBroker:

 ```
 /**